IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 ```

-## Transfering funds to your address
+### Transfer funds to your address

-During cluster startup Byron address will be created and funds moved out of the genesis UTxO into a regular address.
+During cluster startup,a Byron address will be created and the funds are moved out of the genesis UTxO into a regular address.

 Inside `cardano-node/state-cluster0/byron`